Ashvin Kumar

-Ashvin Kumar is India's youngest Oscar-nominated and two-time national award-winning filmmaker, who has written, directed and produced a wide range of films, including India's only Oscar nominated short film Little Terrorist (2004), documentary Inshallah, Kashmir (2012) and Inshallah Football (2010); feature-length thriller The Forest (2012); coming-of-age tale Dazed in Doon (2010) and his debut film Road to Ladakh (2004) starring Irrfan Khan.
+Ashvin Kumar is an Indian filmmaker.
+He wrote, directed and produced India's only Oscar-nominated short film, Little Terrorist (2004), with his debut film Road to Ladakh being released in the same year.
+He also made the feature-length documentary films Inshallah, Kashmir (2012) and Inshallah Football (2010); feature-length thriller The Forest (2012); and coming-of-age tale Dazed in Doon (2010).

-In 2005, he became the youngest Indian writer/director with an Academy Award Oscar nomination, Ashvin is also the first Indian to be nominated at the European Film Academy with his film Little Terrorist which has been part of official selections to over 130 film festivals, winning awards in 25 of them, including the British Academy of Film and Television (BAFTA) LA.
+In 2005, Kumar became the youngest Indian writer/director to earn an Academy Award Oscar nomination.
+He is also the first Indian to be nominated at the European Film Academy with his film Little Terrorist.

-Ashvin faced a roadblock with Indian censors for his film No Fathers in Kashmir which initially received an 'A' certificate.
-He wrote an open letter to Prasoon Joshi, the director of CBFC, as well as appealed to the FCAT.
-The film got released with a U/A certificate on 5 April 2019.
+Early life and education

-Background
+Ashvin Kumar was born in Kolkata, India.
+He is fashion designer Ritu Kumar's son.

-Ashvin Kumar was born in Kolkata, India and is well-known fashion designer, Ritu Kumar's son.
-He did his schooling from La Martiniere Kolkata, Modern School and The Doon School, Dehradun.
-He describes his experience as a student at Doon as "overall pretty miserable".
-He went on to study at St. Stephen's College, New Delhi, where he was an active member of the renowned Shakespeare Society and then at Goldsmith's University, London, where he received a bachelor's degree in media and communication and briefly, at the London Film School.
-He has described himself as a "resounding dropout" and of his experience at film school he says, "The institutionalization of cinema was suffocating.
-I wanted to learn on the job.
-I wanted to be adventurous."
-The lack of opportunities to make short films led him to move from New Delhi to London.
+He did his schooling at La Martiniere Kolkata, Modern School, and The Doon School, Dehradun.
+He went on to study at St. Stephen's College, New Delhi, where he was an active member of the Shakespeare Society, and then at Goldsmith College in London, where he received a bachelor's degree in media and communication.
+He also studied briefly at the London Film School.